sightmachine/sightmachine-sdk/docs/entities/kpis.md

 In order to make use of the data viz function you'll need the name of the KPI you wish to get.

 ### Get KPI Data Viz
-Once you have the name of the KPI you wish to access and a logged in client you can make a call to the data viz api with the following SDK function using either of the two API calling styles:
+Once you have the name of the KPI you wish to access and a logged-in client, you can make a call to the data viz API with the following SDK function using either of the two methods of calling:

-#### Old Style API Call:
+#### Using Positional Arguments
 ```
 cli.get_kpi_data_viz(machine_source, kpis, i_vars, time_selection, **optional_data_viz_query)
 ```

-#### New Style API Call:
+#### Using Keyword Arguments
 ```
 cli.get_kpi_data_viz(machine_sources=machine_source, kpis=kpis, i_vars=i_vars, time_selection=time_selection, **optional_data_viz_query)
 ```